scottaohara/accessibility_interview_questions/README.md

 # Accessibility Interview Questions

-A starting point of ideas to ask someone that wants you to give them a job.
+Ideas for questions to ask someone that wants you to give them a job... or queries to enter into your search engine of choice to maybe learn a thing or two.

 The questions are grouped into three buckets: General, Technical, and Design.
 This may be a mistake, but we're going with it for now.
+Regardless of the role you are looking to fill, ideally a candidate should be able to answer some questions, or version of questions, from each category.

 ## General